tensorpix/benchmarking-cv-models/README.md

 ### Training vs Inference

-By default, the container will benchmark model training.
+To benchmark model training, append the `src.train` when running the container.
 If you want to benchmark model inference, append the `src.inference` to the docker run command.
 See examples below for more details.

 ### Examples